 - olive oil

 - 3 small cloves of garlic, minced

-- 1 package Trader Joe's pre-shredded cabbage and carrot slaw ....because I'm lazy like that
+- 1 9oz package pre-shredded cabbage and carrot slaw *

 - 3-4 green onions, chopped

-Make sure your egg roll wrappers are defrosted before you begin this recipe.
+- Make sure your egg roll wrappers are defrosted before you begin this recipe.
 I forgot and ending up pulling them apart in pieces...but it was still good!
-Preheat the oven to 400 degrees.
-Cut your wrappers or tortillas into roughly 1/2" x 3" pieces, place them on a baking sheet, and brush them with a little olive oil.
+Preheat the oven to 400 degrees F. Cut your wrappers or tortillas into roughly ½" x 3" pieces, place them on a baking sheet, and brush them with a little olive oil.
 I used about 3 wrappers total, but you can make more or less as you'd like.
-Cook them in the oven for about 5 minutes until golden brown, but watch carefully.
+You can also cook them full size as wonton "chips".
+Bake them in the oven for about 5 minutes until golden brown, but watch carefully.

-In a large pan, heat 1 tbsp of olive oil or ghee over medium-high heat.
-Add raw meat and cook for about 4-5 minutes until no pink remains.
+- In a large pan, heat 1 tablespoon of oil over medium-high heat.
+Add raw meat and cook for about 4-5 minutes until no pink remains, breaking up with a wooden spoon.
 If there's any excess juice in the pan, drain or pat with a paper towel.

-Turn heat to medium and add garlic and ginger, cooking for about a minute, stirring often.
-Add cabbage and cook for around 3 minutes until soft.
-Then add broth, coconut aminos (or soy sub), and sesame oil, stirring to combine everything.
+- Turn heat to medium and add garlic and ginger, cooking for about a minute, stirring often.
+Add cabbage slaw mix and most of the green onions (save a bit for garnigh) and cook for around 3 minutes until softened.
+Then add broth, coconut aminos (or soy substitute), and sesame oil, stirring to combine everything.

 - Place all the ingredients in a bowl and top with toasted egg roll wrappers, sriracha and green onions.
 Eat immediately

 - Ground pork can be substituted for ground chicken (I like chicken thighs), ground turkey, or tofu (although not HYH-friendly).